Analogs of Bol operators for $\mathfrak{pgl}(a+1\vert b)\subset \mathfrak{vect}(a\vert b)$: Bols invariant under

-\sssec{Remarks} 1) We use Rudakov's approach, see \cite{R1} and elucidations in \cite{GLS}, and seek singular vectors in the induced modules $I(V)$ because it is much easier than to directly describe matrix-valued differential operators between spaces of tensor fields $T(V)$, although we will interpret our singular vectors in terms of operators between spaces $T(V)$.
-Only if $V$ is 1- or 2-dimensional the direct approach is feasible.
+\ssec{Remarks} 1) We use Rudakov's approach, see \cite{R1} and elucidations in \cite{GLS}, and seek singular vectors in the induced modules $I(V)$ because it is much easier than to directly describe matrix-valued differential operators between spaces of tensor fields $T(V)$, although we will interpret our singular vectors in terms of operators between spaces $T(V)$.
+The direct approach (computing in terms of $T(V)$) is feasible only if $\dim V=1$ or 2.

-2) Over \textbf{manifolds, the singular vectors in $I(V)$ exist only if $\dim V<\infty$; there are only $\dim\, \cU$ possible modules $V=E^i(\id)$ corresponding to $d:\Omega^i\tto \Omega^{i+1}$}, see \cite{R1} and its clarification in \cite{BL} and \cite{GLS}.
-On superdomains of any dimension ${a|b}$ with $b\neq 0$, there are singular vectors in $I(V)$ even if $\dim V=\infty$ and there are ``too many'' of them, except for the ``key dimensions" $(a|b)$ considered in Lemmas.
+2) \textbf{Over any manifold (domain, since the problem is local, see \cite{BL}) $\cU$, the singular vectors in $I(V)$ exist only if $\dim V<\infty$; there are only $\dim\, \cU$ possible irreducible such modules, namely $V=E^i(\id)$ corresponding to $d:\Omega^i\tto \Omega^{i+1}$}, see \cite{R1} and its clarification in \cite{BL} and \cite{GLS}.
+On superdomains of any dimension ${a|b}$ with $b\neq 0$, there are $\fpgl(a+1|b)$-singular vectors in $I(V)$ even if $\dim V=\infty$ and there are ``too many'' of them, except for the ``key dimensions" $(a|b)$ considered in Lemmas below.